 A Guide to Estradiol valerate

-Estradiol valerate is a synthetic form of oestrogen (like the hormone oestrogen naturally found in your body but made in a lab).
+Estradiol valerate is a body identical form of oestrogen (like the hormone oestrogen naturally found in your body but made in a lab).
 Estradiol valerate is currently only used in the combined contraceptive pill Qlaira.
-It is also a commonly used ingredient in hormone replacement therapy which is used to treat the symptoms of menopause.
+It is also used in hormone replacement therapy which is used to treat the symptoms of menopause.

 Estradiol valerate is converted to estradiol (aka oestrogen) by the liver, and works with the progestogen in the combined pill to stop ovulation (the release of an egg from the ovaries), stopping fertilisation of an egg by sperm and preventing pregnancy.
 Estradiol also helps to regulate the lining of the womb helping to prevent breakthrough bleeding on the pill.